iamsuteerth/Predicting_Breast_Cancer_Using_ML/README.md

 ---

 ## Acknowledgements
-We would like to acknowledge the UCI Machine Learning Repository for providing the dataset used in this project.
+I would like to acknowledge the UCI Machine Learning Repository for providing the dataset used in this project.

----

-This README file can be modified further to include additional details or specific instructions as needed.
-Let me know if you need any changes or further customization!